Judgment of the Regional Court in Warsaw, 25th Civil Division, dated 31st July 2019

 5. The professional duty of banks to act with special care relates to the protection of funds entrusted to the bank by the account holder, and inherently involves contractual liability.

-Judgment of the Court of Appeals in Wroclaw, 1st Civil Division, dated October 12, 2020
+Judgment of the Court of Appeal in Wroclaw, 1st Civil Division, dated 12th October 2020

 I ACa 478/19

-Court of Appeal in Wroclaw I Civil Division composed of:
+The Court of Appeal in Wroclaw, 1st Civil Division, composed of:

-having recognized on October 12, 2020 in Wrocław at the hearing
+having recognized on 12th October 2020 in Wrocław at a hearing

-the case from the action of K. K. – representing a group of residents: [data 132 persons]
+the case brought by K. K. – representative of a group of residents: [data of 132 persons]

-against the Municipality of K. – President of the City of K. and County of K. – Starost of K.
+against the Municipality of K. – President of the City of K. and Poviat of K. – Starost of K.

 for determination

-Order of the Court of Appeals, First Civil Division, dated February 22, 2017
+Decision of the Court of Appeal in Warsaw, 1st Civil Division, dated 22nd February 2017

 I ACz 80/17

-1. The change made by the class representative in the disputed pleading was a consequence of the filing of a new declaration to join the class.
-As stressed by commentators, statements of this kind made after the order on the adjudication of the case in the group proceedings became final should be treated as statements made after the announcement of the commencement of the group proceedings.
+1. The change made by the group representative in the disputed pleading was a consequence of the filing of a new declaration to join the group.
+As stressed by commentators, statements of this kind made after the decision on the hearing of the case in the group proceedings became final should be treated as statements made after the announcement of the commencement of the group proceedings.

-Order of the Supreme Court, Civil Chamber, dated February 17, 2021
+Decision of the Supreme Court, Civil Chamber, dated 17th February 2021

 I CSK 648/20

-The Supreme Court, composed of: SSN Jacek Grela
+The Supreme Court, composed of: Jacek Grela, Supreme Court Judge

-in the case of an action by S. P. acting also on behalf of the members of the class: (…) v.
-J. S. A. in Z.
+in the case brought by S. P. acting also on behalf of the members of the group: (…) against J. S. A. in Z.

 for payment,

-at a closed session in the Civil Chamber on February 17, 2021, as a result of the plaintiff’s cassation complaint against the judgment of the Court of Appeals in (…) dated June 5, 2018, case file VI ACa (…),
+at a session in camera in the Civil Chamber on 17th February 2021, as a result of the plaintiff’s appeal in cassation against the judgment of the Court of Appeal in (…) dated 5th June 2018, case file VI ACa (…),

-Judgment of the District Court of Warsaw, III Civil Division, dated April 26, 2019
+Judgment of the Regional Court in Warsaw, 3rd Civil Division, dated 26th April 2019

 III C 798/15